-Thrissur, also known as Trichur is a district located in Kerala and it is bordered by the districts Palakkad and Malappuram to it's North and with Ernakulam and Idukki to its South.
-It is also called “cultural capital of Kerala” as it has witnessed several events in spirituality, culture and religious practices.
+Thrissur, also known as Trichur is a district located in Kerala and it is bordered by the districts Palakkad and Malappuram in its North and Ernakulam and Idukki in its South.
+It is also called the 'cultural capital of Kerala' as it has witnessed several events in spirituality, culture and religious practices.
 The place is famous for classical Keralan performing arts, religious sites, alongside various famous festivals like Onam, Trichur Pooram, and Vadakkumnathan.
-There are various tourist destinations in the district such as The Vadakkumnathan Kshetram Temple, Tomb of Shakthan Thampuran, Archaeology Museum, Athirapally Falls, Heritage Garden, and many more!
+There are various tourist destinations in the district as well, such as The Vadakkumnathan Kshetram Temple, Tomb of Shakthan Thampuran, Archaeology Museum, Athirapally Falls, Heritage Garden, and many more.

 Thrissur is traditionally known as Trichur.
-The name “Trichur” is derived from its vernacular name “Thrissivaperoor” which is related to Vadakkumnathan Temple which is dedicated to Lord Shiva.
+The name is derived from its vernacular name 'Thrissivaperoor' which is related to Vadakkumnathan Temple which is dedicated to Lord Shiva.
 It is also believed that the temple was built by Sage Parasurama.

 The city of Thrissur witnessed a complete development during the reign of Raja Rama Varma in 1790-1805.
-He contributed a major part to develop the modern city of Thrissur.
-It remained the capital of the state of Kochi Kingdom for a longer period.
-The famous Sakthan Thampuran Palace was the resident of King Raja Rama Varma.
-Also, today’s famous cultural hub Thekkinkadu Maidanam was once a dense forest named as Thekkinkadu.
+He contributed majorly in the development of the modern city of Thrissur.
+It remained the capital of the state of Kochi Kingdom for a long period.
+The famous Sakthan Thampuran Palace was the residence of King Raja Rama Varma.
+Also, today’s famous cultural hub, Thekkinkadu Maidanam, was once a dense forest.
 Raja Rama Varma also encouraged trading and merchandising in the town while clearing out the dense forests.

-Charpa Falls.
+2. Charpa Falls.
 The Charpa Falls is yet another delight of nature.
 It is interesting to know that it is a part of River Chalakudy which offers a phenomenally breathtaking experience to the tourists.
-So, if you have a knack of travelling around then this is one of the best tourist attractions which you must visit with your friends and family.
+So, if you love travelling around then this is one of the best tourist attractions which you must visit with your friends and family.

 By Rail.
 It is quite convenient that Thrissur has its own railway station named Thrissur Railway Station which is well-connected to neighbouring and major cities of India.there are regular express trains as well as superfast trains to support the commuting in and around Thrissur.